JAlcocerT/JAlcocerT/content/blog/dev-fastapi.md

 ### APIs

-Whenever you will be playing around with APIs, you will heard about **PostMan**.
+Whenever you will be playing around with APIs, you will hear about **PostMan**.

-Postman (the API platform) has a free tier, which is open source in the sense that it's freely available for anyone to download and use for their API development and testing needs.
+Postman (the API platform) has a free tier, which is open source in the sense that it's **freely available** for anyone to download and use for their API development and testing needs.

 * https://www.postman.com/downloads/

-> However, **Postman as a whole is not entirely open source under a standard open-source license like Apache, MIT, or GPL.**
+However, **Postman as a whole is not entirely open source under a standard open-source license like Apache, MIT, or GPL.**

-Here's a breakdown:
+**Why would you need Postman?**

+Postman is an incredibly popular and powerful tool for API development, testing, and documentation.

+{{< details title="More about Why Postman? 👇" closed="true" >}}

 * **Postman Free Tier:** This is the most commonly used version and offers a wide range of features for individuals and small teams.
 It's free to download and use.
 * **Postman Core Functionality:** The core functionality for sending requests, inspecting responses, creating collections, and basic testing is available in the free tier.
 * **Postman Cloud and Collaboration Features:** Postman also offers paid plans that unlock more advanced collaboration features, larger team sizes, advanced monitoring, and more.
 These paid features are proprietary.
 * **Newman (Command-Line Collection Runner):** Newman, Postman's command-line Collection Runner, **is open source** and available under the Apache 2.0 license.
 This allows you to run and test your Postman Collections from the command line and integrate them into CI/CD pipelines.

-**Why would you need Postman?**

-Postman is an incredibly popular and powerful tool for API development, testing, and documentation.
-Here's why you might need it:

 **1. API Testing:**

 * **Ease of Use:** Provides a user-friendly graphical interface to send HTTP requests (GET, POST, PUT, DELETE, etc.) without needing to write code.
 * **Request Building:** Easily construct requests with headers, request bodies (JSON, XML, form-data, etc.), and parameters.
 * **Response Inspection:** View and analyze API responses, including status codes, headers, and the response body (formatted for readability).
 * **Assertions and Testing:** Write tests and assertions to automatically verify the correctness of API responses.
 * **Environment Management:** Create and manage different environments (e.g., development, staging, production) with their own sets of variables.

 **2. API Development:**

 * **Prototyping:** Quickly prototype and explore APIs you are building.
 * **Debugging:** Helps in debugging API issues by allowing you to inspect requests and responses.
 * **Collaboration:** Share collections and environments with team members for collaborative API development.

 **3. API Documentation:**

 * **Collection Documentation:** Postman allows you to document your APIs directly within collections, making it easier for others (or your future self) to understand how to use them.
 * **Publishing Documentation:** You can publish interactive API documentation from your Postman Collections.

 **4. API Exploration:**

 * **Learning New APIs:** Easily explore and understand third-party APIs without needing to write code.

 **5. Workflow Automation:**

 * **Collection Runner:** Automate the execution of API tests within collections.
 * **Newman Integration:** Integrate API tests into your development and deployment pipelines.

-**In summary:**
+{{< /details >}}

 Postman's free tier provides a robust set of tools for interacting with APIs and is widely used by developers for testing, development, and exploration.

 #### OSS API Tools